PIEMONTE, HOME TO THE MOBILITY OF THE FUTURE

 Italy is the fourth largest European automotive market after Germany, the UK and France.

-The Italian automotive industry is primarily concentrated in Torino and in Piemonte: out of 26,000 companies active in Italy, around 50% (with 170,000 employees) are in fact established here.
+The Italian automotive industry is primarily concentrated in Torino and in Piemonte: around 35% of the 2,467 companies (with 160,000 employees) active in Italy are in fact established here (Source: Automotive Industry 2020by ITA - Italian Trade Agency).

-Piemonte is the first region in Italy in terms of presence of automotive components companies*.
+Piemonte is the forerunner in Italy in terms of automotive components companies and accounts for around 45% of the national automotive sector’s total revenue*.

 NEW VEHICLE ARCHITECTURES